wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-workload-deploy-vnet-config-tables.md

 These tables are typically filled out in a topic that describes the configuration of an IT workload in Azure and includes a cross-premises virtual network.
 See [Phase 1: Configure Azure](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase1) for an example.

 The following procedure references the information in these tables to guide you through the virtual network configuration process.
-If you have not already specified the settings in these tables in another topic, but you still want to configure a cross-premises virtual network, see [Configure a Cross-Premises Site-to-Site connection to an Azure Virtual Network](https://msdn.microsoft.com/zh-CN/library/dn133795.aspx).
+If you have not already specified the settings in these tables in another topic, but you still want to configure a cross-premises virtual network, see [Configure a cross-premises site-to-site connection to an Azure virtual network](/documentation/articles/vpn-gateway-site-to-site-create).

 > [AZURE.NOTE] This procedure steps you through creating a virtual network that uses a site-to-site VPN connection.
 For information about using Azure ExpressRoute for your site-to-site connection, see [ExpressRoute technical overview](/documentation/articles/expressroute-introduction).